-How to use sticker and apps in iMessage on iPhone and iPad
+Have fun in Messages with stickers and apps!

 Drop the sticker on top of a chat bubble once you've resized and repositioned it.

-How to download a app or sticker pack that someone else sends you in iMessage on iPhone and iPad
+How to download a app or sticker pack that someone else sends you in Messages on iPhone and iPad

 If you love a sticker pack or want to find out more about an app someone else has sent you in iMessage, you can check it out in the App Store.
 If the app or sticker pack's name is listed below it, you can just tap the link.
 Otherwise, you can find the link in the details.